-At each residency we record and sell lectures by both faculty, graduating students, and visiting writers, with their permission.
+At each residency we record lectures by both faculty, graduating students, and visiting writers, with their permission, and make these available to students on the program Commons.
 It is expected that these recordings are for personal use only.
 They may not be distributed, quoted, or used in any manner beyond this without written permission of the author.
 The same is true of the poetry and prose submitted for workshop discussion, semester work, as well as correspondence between students and faculty.
 We expect everyone in our community to act responsibly within the confines of copyright law and to serve as guardians of our creative and critical work.